alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 ```js
 	|'At the restaurant' as $ ...
 ```
-is to say: Temporarily store the contents of the parameter node of the state 'At the restaurant' as $.
-The ***\$-symbol*** is like a sticky note with all the values within the node written down on it.
+is to say: Temporarily store the contents of the parameter node of the state 'At the restaurant' as `$`.
+The ***`$`-keyword*** is like a sticky note with all the values within the node written down on it.
 The node type of this state ({...}) is defined in the command definition as:
 ```js
 'At the restaurant' {
 	'Where is the customer seated?': text -> .'Management' .'Tables'[]